neutrinomuon/UpdateREADME/README.md

 last stable version: 0.0.1

-Update the README.md file with the version number and add the directory STRUCTURE automatically to your repository when you have a new push.
+RESUME: Automatically updates the README.md file with the latest version number and dynamically adds the directory structure section to your repository upon each new push.
+This workflow enhances project documentation by showcasing the directory structure in an automated and organized manner.

 <hr>